maccymg/Project-3/README.md

 Upon being set this task I began thinking of something to build.
 As a football fan the ability to build and rate teams as well as being able to rate players performances seemed like a good idea for this project.
 After drawing out a plan of everything I would need I started on the backend.

+### Back End

  Getting this fully set up and working before starting on the front end seemed the sensible option.
 After setting up the server and connecting to my mongo database I began to create my player and team schemas.
 After this I set about creating the structure for my incoming requests.
 Having done this and added a logger to make these requests more readable I set up my seeds so that I could pre populate my app with teams and players.
 This led to difficulties seeding team data with player ids that changed as well and later owners but I was able to work through them.
-I managed to find data on all of the premier lague footballers and managed to cut this down to fit my own needs for how I wanted my data to be stuctured.
+I managed to find data on all of the premier league footballers and managed to cut this down to fit my own needs for how I wanted my data to be structured.
 I then moved out controllers into their own file and set up the error handling.
 I then set about creating a user model and dealing with login/ register requests as well as adding the user model to the team model and dealing with validating a user, making passwords cryptic, and dealing with web tokens.
-After finishing this I added the stucture for displaying and receiving comments.
+After finishing this I added the structure for displaying and receiving comments.
 After this I was able to begin on my front end.

 ```JavaScript